-Thank you for visiting our website where you will find lots of information about our project for deaf people in Zimbabwe.
-Since 2000, Nzeve has provided early intervention for deaf children and a range of other specialist services for the deaf community in Manicaland.
+Thank you for visiting our website where you will find lots of information about our project for deaf boys and girls and young men and women in Zimbabwe.

 Deafness is a serious disability in Zimbabwe affecting children’s communication and education.
 Most deaf children in Zimbabwe have hearing parents who are not aware of the signs of deafness and are not expecting to have communication challenges with their child.
-Nzeve is an organisation of deaf and hearing people that reaches out to families and communities across Manicaland, with early identification and intervention for deaf children and support to their families.
+Nzeve is an organisation of deaf and hearing men and women that reaches out to families and communities across Manicaland, with deaf awareness, early identification and intervention for deaf children and support to their families.

 NZEVE Deaf Children’s Centre is located in the high density suburb of Sakubva, Mutare in eastern Zimbabwe.

 - NZEVE Preschool: Monday – Friday, 8am – 12pm

 - Sanganai Youth Training Project: Tuesday – Friday, 8am – 4pm

 - Sanganai Deaf Social Club for deaf youth and adults: Saturday, 1pm

 - Hearing Tests: Monday – Friday, from 12pm onwards